Tomcariello/Squids/Readme.txt

     *Fill in the gaps of the basic level.
 Insert walls/floors/etc *Set rudimentary pathfinding targeting for Vulture Prefab

-    Create *very* basic level flow. (ie. 30 seconds of running to find a key which opens a new way forward)

 V.03: Tighten things up
-    Fix jump parameters to adjust the look & feel
+    *Improve jump parameters to adjust the look & feel

+    Fix Camera when at the bottom of the "level".
+Otherwise it seems OK.
     Fix bounceback parameters to adjust the feel
-    Fix Camera parameters.
-Sometimes jumps, frequenty too high on the screen.

-For later:
+    Create *very* basic level flow. (ie. 30 seconds of running to find a key which opens a new way forward)

+To Do:
     Add Xbox controller support
     Design & implementactual level design
     Character animations